-Blood count (examination of white blood cells, red blood cells and platelets)-this may uncover e.g. anaemia, increasing bleeding tendency, as well as blood cancer, i.e. leukaemia
+Blood count (examination of white blood cells, red blood cells and platelets)-this may uncover e.g. anaemia, increasing tendency to bleeding, as well as blood cancer, i.e. leukaemia

-TSH – thyroid gland hormone – for assessment of its function
+TSH – thyroid gland hormone – for assessment of its proper function

-8) Examination of the stool for internal bleeding– ( this test detects presence of blood in stool) – this may uncover early intestinal cancer at a stage, with a high rate of cure
+8) Examination of the stool for internal bleeding– ( this test detects presence of blood in stool) – this may uncover early intestinal cancer at a stage, with a high cure rate

 In case of interest, this offer may be extended to include other preventive examinations